obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Themes/Shimmering Focus.md

 ## Customization Options (Style Settings Plugin)

-**Show/Hide UI Elements**: Re-enable Elements hidden by this theme
+**Show/Hide UI Elements**: Re-enable elements hidden by this theme
 - Re-enable Title Bar: Re-enable this to have a title bar, e.g. for moving the Obsidian window
 - Re-enable Ribbons: Ribbons are the thin vertical bars to the very left & right.
 The left ribbon is the element that contains the settings button.
-- Permanently show the Header Bar: When false, the Header bar is still visible upon focus and hover
+- Permanently show the Header Bar: When false, the Header bar is still visible upon focus and hover.
+(When you are using Sliding Panes with rotated headers, the headers will be permanently shown and this setting has no effect.)
 - Permanently show the Status Bar: When false, the Status bar is still visible when hovering.
 (This setting will be overridden when you use the default status bar.)
 - Default Theme Status Bar: Use the Status Bar from the default theme, which will also be permanently visible.
-- Source Mode: Permanently show full URLs (new Editor only): In Source Mode, URLs on non-active lines will are folded (Obsidian 0.13+ only).
+- Permanently show full URLs (new Editor Source Mode only): In Source Mode, URLs on non-active lines will are folded (Obsidian 0.13+ only).
 Enable this to permanently show the full URL.
 - Re-enable Close Buttons: When false, you can close the menu with `Esc` or by clicking outside the menu area.
 - Re-enable Scrollbars: When false, only the scroll bars in the Editor are shown.
+- Permanently show the Collapse Arrows: When false, collapse arrows only become visible when hovered or in the active line.
 - Re-enable the Fold Markers: Fold markers are the ellipses ("...") next to a folded/collapsed item.
+- Show all line numbers: When 'Show line number' is enabled in the settings, all line numbers will be shown.
+When false, only the line numbers of the active and hovered line will be shown.
 - Permanently show the Graph Controls: When false, graph controls are still visible when open, or upon hovering the top-left area.
 - Starred Pane: Re-enable Buttons: The two buttons to star the current file and the current search.

-**Aesthetics 🎨**: Brightness, Color, Shapes, Cursor, & Decoration
+**Aesthetics**: Brightness, Color, Shapes, Cursor, Decoration, Animations
 - Shapes: Enable to use angular shapes (🔲) throughout the whole theme.
 Disable to use rounded shapes (🔘).
-- Preset Color Schemes: New Color Scheme: Nord ❄️.
-Selecting a preset color scheme other than "Custom Colors" overrides any Brightness, Color Tone, and Color Intensity settings.
+- Color Schemes: New Color Scheme: Nord ❄️.
+Selecting a color scheme other than "Custom Colors" overrides any Brightness, Color Tone, and Color Intensity settings.
 (More color schemes coming in the future!)
 - Custom Colors: Brightness (Light Mode): Note that a high brightness in light mode results in a white theme, regardless of the selected hue.
 - Custom Colors: Hue (Light Mode): Overall color tone of the theme.
 Mind that the appearance of the color is also affected by brightness and saturation.
 - Custom Colors: Saturation (Light Mode): Intensity of the chosen color tone (hue).
 Setting this to zero will result in grayscale, regardless of the hue chosen.